jscott7/CSVComparer/README.md

 ## Directory comparison

 If the Reference and Candidate paths are directories you can compare multiple files.
-If the files have different structures a configuration can be created that can define all comparisons
+If the files have different structures a configuration can be created that can define all comparisons.

+The FilePattern element is a Regex pattern that is used to determine the configuration.

 ```html
 <MultipleComparisonDefinition>